On this page:

 The purpose of the Indigent Disposition Fund is to provide licensed funeral service practitioners with reimbursement for services for the disposition of unclaimed indigent bodies.
 The Public Health Division, in collaboration with the Oregon Mortuary and Cemetery Board, administers this fund and oversees reimbursement for services.

-Read more about the fund requirements and reimbursement process:
+Read more below about the fund requirements and reimbursement process:

 Indigent Disposition Fund Requirements